What is sleep apnea?

 - For patients with difficulty tolerating forced air, try using CPAP machines with a “ramp” feature.
 CPAP machines with this feature initially emit air at a low pressure while the patient is falling asleep and then automatically increase the air pressure gradually throughout the night.

 - If a mask doesn’t fit properly, air may leak out, causing dry nose or dry mouth.
 For patients who use a nasal mask, a chin strap may help to keep the mouth closed and reduce air leak.
 Full face masks may also work, as they cover both the nose and the mouth.
+Consider your sleeping position (eg., if you sleep on your side) when selecting the best face mask for you.
 Also, some CPAP machines feature a heated humidifier to help prevent your CPAP from causing dry nose or mouth.
 The humidifiers are typically water chambers or reservoirs that can be attached to the CPAP machine, and the level of humidification can be adjusted.

 - For patients who move a lot during sleep and find that their mask has fallen off during the night, a full face mask may stay on the face better.